Meads: History

 A 1783 map of Eastbourne shows but a couple of farms in what was then the hamlet of Meads.
 However, it is known that there were three in the 19th century: Place Farm, whose farmhouse survives as the listed building now known as Meads Place in Gaudick Road, Colstocks Farm, which stood on the site of St Andrew’s School and Sprays Farm, which was at the corner of Meads Street and Matlock Road.
 In 1859, Henry Currey, the agent of the 7th Duke of Devonshire, drew up plans for large residences with gardens of commensurate proportions.
 In 1871, the population of the town having trebled to 11,000, the Eastbourne Chronicle describes Meads as ‘the unrivalled Belgravia of a salubrious and flourishing health resort'.
 The spiritual needs of the inhabitants were catered for with the consecration of the parish church dedicated to St John the Evangelist in 1869.

-The Pilot – one of the two pubs in Meads Street.
-The stained glass windows depict aircraft and ships, thus evoking both meanings of the term ‘pilot’.
-Hart's Cottages at the side were mainly occupied by workmen and their families, and were demolished in the 1960s to make way for a car park.
-During World War Two, business was brisk at both pubs with Canadian soldiers thronging the bars and singing around the piano in the Pilot.

-The Ship – the other pub in Meads Street.
-As is the case with many pubs, the three original bars have been knocked through to create a single area for food and drink.
-The site of the first Ship Inn, built in about 1600, lies some hundred metres up the street, and is marked by a plaque.
-Another plaque displayed in the bar of the Ship was presented to their local by gunners of the 23rd Field Regiment, Royal Canadian Artillery.